azborgonovo/quantum-works/README.md

 ## Where to start?

-Directly browse throught the [QuantumWorks.Model](https://github.com/azborgonovo/quantum-works/tree/main/src/QuantumWorks.Model) project to check how interfaces, classes and constants are defined to represent Standard Model.
+Directly browse through the [QuantumWorks.Model](https://github.com/azborgonovo/quantum-works/tree/main/src/QuantumWorks.Model) library to check how interfaces, classes and constants are defined to represent the Standard Model.
 Or pay a visit to the [QuantumWorks.Model.Tests](https://github.com/azborgonovo/quantum-works/tree/main/test/QuantumWorks.Model.Tests) where we try out a few functions and properties in runtime.

 ## Keep learning!